 The woman adjusted the babe in her arms.
 Her peaceful gaze quieted his doubts.

 She’s so calm.

-“I have to go to High Castle.
-It won’t be good for her there.
-I… I’m looking for a family to keep her safe.”
+“Actually…” His throat was dry.
+“I saved her from a debt collection earlier this week.
+Her family’s gone.
+I have to go to High Castle.
+She won’t be safe there.
+I… I’m looking for a family to protect her.”
 He held his breath.